Citizen-Knowledge-Graph/matching-engine/README.md

 # matching-engine
+- **Input**: user profile, requirement profiles, datafield constraints, materialization queries
-Input: user profile and requirement profiles --> Output: a report about eligibilities (yes, no, missing data)
+- **Output**: a report about eligibilities (yes, no, missing data)

+In use in the [foerderfunke-app](https://github.com/Citizen-Knowledge-Graph/foerderfunke-app).

 ## Developing this library